-A. Type of Contract, Method of Payment and Payment Structure
+A. Payment Structure

-The contract(s) awarded will enter into a cost reimbursement and performance based contract.

-The contract will include a performance charge-back provision.
+The contract(s) awarded shall be a cost reimbursement and performance based contract.
+The contract shall include a performance charge-back provision.
 Should a Contractor fail to meet performance goals on a quarterly basis, a corresponding amount will be charged-back for the difference due to non-performance.
-If total performance is met by the end of the contract period, any charge-backs will be refunded.
+If the total performance is met by the end of the contract period, any charge-backs will be refunded.